-46. On May 8, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 7) allowing on-premises consumption of food and drink at restaurants and bars subject to social distancing and other restrictions beginning on May 11, 2020.

-47. These Civil Authority Orders and proclamations, as they relate to the closure of all "non-essential businesses," evidence an awareness on the part of both state and local governments that COVID-19 causes damage to property.
-This is particularly true in places where business is conducted, such as Plaintiff's, as the requisite contact and interaction causes a heightened risk of the property becoming infected with COVID-19.

-48. The Civil Authority Orders prohibited access to Plaintiff's Covered

-Property and the area immediately surrounding Covered Property, in response to dangerous physical conditions resulting from a Covered Cause of Loss, i.e. the COVID-19 pandemic.
+- 44. On April 3, 2020, the Alabama State Health Officer issued a civil authority Stay-at-Home order (attached hereto as Exhibit 5) requiring Alabama residents to "stay at his or her place of residence except as necessary to perform . . . 'essential activities.'"
+The order reiterated that dental procedures were to be postponed with the limited exceptions detailed in the Paragraph 42 of this Complaint. - 45.
+These Closure Orders and proclamations, as they relate to the closure of all "non-essential businesses," evidence an awareness on the part of both state and local governments that COVID-19 causes damage to property.
+This is particularly true in places where business is conducted, such as Plaintiff's, as the requisite contact and interaction causes a heightened risk of the property becoming contaminated by COVID-19. - 46.
+These Closure Orders prohibited access to Plaintiff's Covered Property and the area immediately surrounding Covered Property, in response to dangerous physical conditions resulting from a Covered Cause of Loss, i.e. the COVID-19 pandemic.